 Solution: Sit down with your project management tool or a simple pen and paper, and map it all out so it becomes clearer.
 Start by outlining the answers to the following questions:

 - What's the purpose of your role?

 - Who's your customer, i.e. who are you generating value for?
 It could be internal (colleagues, manager, direct reports) or external (paid customers, agencies, suppliers, freelancers) or a combination of both

 - What are your customers' needs and expectations?

 - What tasks do you need to do to fulfill those expectations?

 - What resources and input do you require to execute on those tasks?
-Who can you turn to for help?

-Situation: Sure it's only your first week, but you have to prove your worth.
+Situation: Sure, it's only your first week, but you have to prove your worth.
 How does one create value in such a short amount of time?

 Solution: You have the advantage of seeing everything with new eyes.
 Find small opportunities for improvement that you can immediately contribute to, and go for it.

 Hopefully, your first week is a great success.
-You only get one chance to make a good first impression; use these four tips to get it right.
+You only get one chance to make a good first impression; use these tips to get it right.
 Live up to all the good stuff you wrote in your resume, and turn even the most stressful onboarding situation into a victory.